off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 Social choice theory identifies when aggregation is impossible in principle.
 We quantify what it costs to do it anyway.
 When a system must produce a single output that satisfies multiple constituencies—whether voters, stakeholders, or distributed system components—the information overhead is exactly $K(P)$ bits per decision.

-This appears practically as witness bits in consensus protocols, metadata in multi-user communication systems, and proof overhead in distributed verification schemes.
+This manifests as witness bits in consensus protocols, metadata in multi-user communication systems, and proof overhead in distributed verification schemes.

 ## 8.4 Information Distances